roboconf/roboconf.github.io/en/developer-guide/development-guidelines.md

 Roboconf does not have an online Sonar instance.
 However, it is good sometimes to run it locally to get feedback and warnings about your code.
-Sonar brings information some other tool, like FindBugs and CheckStyle, do not have.
+Sonar brings information some other tools, like FindBugs and CheckStyle, do not have.

 1. First, make sure you have [Sonar](http://www.sonarqube.org/downloads/) installed on your machine.
 No need to install a database.
 You can use an in-memory database, such as H2.
 2. Start Sonar.
-3. Then, go to Roboconf's directory and execute the following commands.
+3. Go to Roboconf's directory and execute the following commands.

 <!-- -->